skdrake02/BIOL3070-Drake/Warm-up-mosquitoes-SydneyDrake.md

 host_species_colors <- species_colors
 ```

-## Fill in 2nd analysis/plot e.g. generalized linear model
+## Second analysis/plot e.g. generalized linear model

-Fill in here… Explain that you tested whether the presence or number of
+We statistically evaluated whether the presence or number of house finch
-house finch blood meals predicts whether a site had WNV-positive pools
-(binary) or a higher WNV positivity rate (numeric).
-Mention that this
+blood meals was associated with the WNV activity across collection
+sites.
+Specifically, we tested whether these variables predicted (1) the
+occurrence of WNV-positive mosquito pools (binary response: presence or
+absence) and (2) the WNV positivity rate at each site (continuous
+response).
+A logistic regression model was used for the binary outcome,
+and a linear regression model was used for the continuous outcome.
+These
-statistical test lets you formally evaluate the relationship suggested
+analyses allowed us to assess the relationship suggested by the
-by the barplots.
+exploratory bar plots and assess whether house finch feeding patterns
+were significantly associated with WNV occurrence and intensity across
+sites.

 ``` r
 # second-analysis-or-plot, glm with house finch alone against binary +/_